 With the current work we wish to address, in general, possible reasons for the spatial and temporal structuring of CC dominance, and in particular what drove the CC switch within the UK hospital described above, also allowing for the relative stability observed since.
 For this purpose, we developed a new mathematical model to capture the fundamental processes of competition between CCs.
-Although previous models of antibiotic resistant bacteria such as MRSA have included competing strains (e.g. D'Agata et al., 2009; Kardaś-Słoma et al., 2011)), our model is distinct in that it also includes the processes of loss and gain by horizontal gene transfer of MGEs.
-From classical ecological models we know that in general when competition occurs for a single resource, in a closed system, only the competitor who most efficiently uses this resource will in the end survive (Tilman, 1982; Miller et al., 2005).
-We therefore expect the CC with the optimal balance of fitness factors, such as growth-rate and antibiotic resistance, to out-compete all others.
-For this reason, modelling studies have often explicitly addressed the puzzle of why many different strains of bacteria nonetheless co-exist (Krieger and Hill, 2018; Davies et al., 2019).
-Difference in usage of antibiotics may help explain the difference in dominant MRSA CC between countries, favouring particular CCs as the top-competitors locally.
-But what then caused the UK switch in CC dominance when antibiotics usage did not change?
+Although previous models of antibiotic resistant bacteria such as MRSA have included competing strains (e.g. (25,26)), our model is distinct in that it also includes the processes of loss and gain by horizontal gene transfer of MGEs.

+113 From classical ecological models we know that in general when competition occurs for a 114 single resource, in a closed system, only the competitor who most efficiently uses this resource will in 115 the end survive (27,28).
+We therefore expect the CC with the optimal balance of fitness factors, such 116 as growth-rate and antibiotic resistance, to out-compete all others.
+For this reason, modelling studies 117 have often explicitly addressed the puzzle of why many different strains of bacteria nonetheless co-118 exist (29,30).
+Difference in usage of antibiotics may help explain the difference in dominant MRSA CC 119 between countries, favouring particular CCs as the top-competitors locally.
+But what then caused the 120 UK switch in CC dominance when antibiotics usage did not change?

-Intriguingly, we find that in our model the inclusion of within CC dynamics allows for multiple stable states of the system; competition between CCs may be density dependent.
-This factor allowed us to reproduce the dynamics of relative CC prevalence values observed within the UK hospital.
+121 Intriguingly, we find that in our model the inclusion of within CC dynamics allows for multiple 122 stable states of the system; competition between CCs may be density dependent.
+This factor allowed 123 us to reproduce the dynamics of relative CC prevalence values observed within the UK hospital.